Wenge wood is one of the more popular types of wood used for the creation of furniture, paneling, and veneer.

 What makes it unique, however, is the black streaks that often accompany the hue of the tree.

 When applying a wood finish, such as an oil-based finish, the wood itself will almost go black in color.

 However, unlike many similar hardwoods that have this dark coloration, sunlight will actually cause the Wenge wood to lighten.

 This is the reverse of what typically happens to hardwoods when exposed to UV rays.

 The texture of Wenge wood is quite coarse, making it a rather tough tree in some regards.
 The low natural luster also accentuates the rough texture.

-Despite the overall size of the tree, the grains are remarkably straight which makes it highly desirable.
+Despite the tree’s overall size, the grains are remarkably straight, making it highly desirable.

 Because of the nature of Wenge wood, it is quite resistant to rot and insect invasion, particularly termites.

 You also may notice the scene emanating from the wood when it is worked to be somewhat bitter, although faint.